Oil Pulling: An ancient Ayurvedic treatment, or is it?

 The last bit in this article about your gum and teeth health (and probably more important and pertinent):

 Your teeth health is dependent upon the health of your bone tissue in the same way as your muscle to your gums.
 Yes, what you use to clean them and what you eat will have an effect but the main state of your teeth and gums health is not going to be found thru oil pulling.
+It may help but once again not the root cause, just a symptom.

 Example of experience: I have had several clients that have had stained teeth.
 One in particular was complaining about her teeth and didn’t want to use any dark toothpaste or tooth powder because she thought it was staining her teeth.
 After cleaning up her diet and strengthening her digestive system we worked on rebuilding her bone strength.
 In no time at all, the whiteness of her teeth and the shine came back to her teeth.